StevenBlack/vocab/million-dollar-words.md

 ### oubliette
 A hidden dungeon that can only be entered from above; the kind of word that pops up frequently in fairy tales that feature monsters.
 Fair maidens and princesses are always being thrown into oubliettes by evil monsters.
-It's pronounced OO- BLEE-ET.

 ### ounctilious